full-spectrum/neo4clj/docs/examples.md

 To make it easier to create nodes and relationships, we have made a function to do it in one single call.

-The `lookups` key allows you to lookup and refer existing nodes in the Neo4j database.
-The entries are lookup representations.
+The `lookups` key specifies a vector of [lookup representations](representations.md#lookup) referring existing nodes in the database.
-The `nodes` key dictates what to nodes create.
-The entries are node representations.
+The `nodes` key specifies a vector of [node representations](representations.md#node) to create.
-The `relatioships` key dictates what to create.
-The entries are relationship representations and it's possible to use lookups ref-id in the `to` and `from` keys.
+The `relatioships` key specifies a vector of [relationship representations](representations.md#relationship) to create.
+It is possible to use `ref-id` from the `lookups` vector in the `to` and `from` keys of the relationship.
-The `returns` key dictates which entities to return as the result of the call.
-This is a vector of ref-id from collections in the other three keys.
+The `returns` key specifies a vector of `ref-id` from the other three keys to return as the result of the call.

-To learn more about the Clojure representation of a create graph structure and it's individual parts please see our [representations](representations.md) page

 ~~~clojure
 (client/create-graph!